bitsondisk/k8s-jobs/README.md

 `usage: klist`

 This command lists all currently running jobs.
 See: `kubectl get jobs` for advanced options.

+## kpods
+`usage: kpods`

+This command lists all currently running pods.
+See: `kubectl get pods` for advanced options.
+Note that `kpods -w` will watch pods and show changes dynamically.

+## kexec
+`usage: kexec pod-id [-- cmd args ... (optional)]`

+This command will start a bash shell in the given pod, or run the given command if specified.

 ## kstatus
 `usage: kstatus job-id`